mindsmiths/docs/docs/src/Tutorials/Nola Brzina Tutorial/controlling-conversation-history.md

 end
 ```

+Another important part is the ```salience``` parameter.
+Rules with higher salience have priority over the ones with lower salience, so you can think of it as a way of imposing order of execution on rules triggered by similar conditions.
+So, if we want our new rule to trigger before ```"Handle message"``` (which has the default salience of ``0``), we can set its salience to ``100``.
+Salience can also be negative, which is useful for writing catch-all rules that make sure no signal stays unprocessed.

-All components should already be familiar to you.
+All other components should already be familiar to you.
 The only thing we still need to do is add the function for resetting the memory to ```Nola.java```.

 ```java title="models/agents/Nola.java"
 @Getter